 SQL queries generated by Looker

-For data analysts, LookML fosters DRY style (“don’t repeat yourself”), meaning you write SQL expressions once, in one place, and Looker uses the code repeatedly to generate ad-hoc SQL queries on the fly.
+For data analysts, LookML fosters DRY style (“don’t repeat yourself”), meaning you write SQL expressions once, in one place, and Looker uses the code repeatedly to generate ad hoc SQL queries.
 For business users, the end result is the ability to build complex queries in Looker, focusing only on the content they need, not the complexities of SQL structure.

 The following figure shows a query, built in Looker, that joins values from multiple tables — Orders Items, Products, and Users: